 Head torches are a must, preferably two, with at least one set of replacement batteries.

 Although not essential, its a great idea to bring a laptop computer with you so you can discuss imagery with myself and others in the group.
 It really is a great learning experience, so I highly recommend bringing a laptop to learn and for personal entertainment on longer journeys.
-The Overlander is fully equipped with electricity and charging ports so your entertainment, cameras and communications can be charged; however it is recommended that you only make use of this whilst the Overlander is plugged into a campsite due to variable currents and thus potential damage to equipment.
-However this is not a worry as when we aren’t staying in hotels we will be in these campsites.

 I make a point of tutoring all my clients on digital photography to help complete the learning process.
 I am renowned as a leading digital professional and an Adobe Influencer and I will be screen recording my sessions so the learning continues.
 I have extensive knowledge to communicate on all levels and I spend time with all my clients helping them to process their images to a high standard.
 It really helps to have a computer session when tiredness takes hold, or inclement weather persists.